instancio/instancio/website/docs/getting-started.md

 If you use JUnit Jupiter, then use `instancio-junit`.
 Since `instancio-junit` has a transitive dependency on `instancio-core`, it is not necessary to import both.
-Importing only `instancio-junit` one would suffice.
+Importing only `instancio-junit` would suffice.

 === "Maven"